+Coaching is a behavioral intervention used in the management of ADHD.
 I provide ADHD/Executive Functions coaching for students and their parents in a collaborative setting.
-I strongly believe participation of parents/guardians in the coaching process is critical to the success of the coaching engagement.
+While coaching works best with used with a symptom management plan (like the use of medication), it can be used as a stand alone management method.
+I believe strongly that the participation of parents/guardians in the coaching process is critical to the success of the coaching engagement.

 Each coaching engagement begins with a FREE Discovery Session where parents can discuss their child’s challenges and what they hope to achieve through coaching.
 This also give me an opportunity to share how the coaching methodology works and what to expect moving forward.
 (Students 16+ may attend the Discovery session if they wish).